YZXBiz/ai-streamlit/README.md

 ### Environment Setup

-After installing the package with `uv add`, you'll need to create some configuration files before running the CLI:
+After installing the package, you'll need to create some configuration files before running the CLI:

 1. **Create Environment File**: